 On my trip to Nashville in May 2019, I was lucky to receive an operational upgrade on BA 217 from London-Heathrow to Washington-Dulles airport on 31st May 2019, flewn by a Boeing 747-400 aircraft.
 Instead of flying their Premium Economy product, World Traveller Plus, I was assigned to the Business Class Club World cabin.
 A good opportunity to review their services.
 I also added some experience of previous British Airways Club World experiences.
 They mainly reflect the flights to Florida in December 2018.
+I also had a British Airways Business Class Experience in the exclusive BA 1 flight from London-City Airport to New York JFK.

 BA Club World B747-400 – At the Airport